bitcraze/bitcraze-website/src/support/f-a-q.md

 {% si_intro  For how long can the Crazyflie 2.x fly? %}

 A Crazyflie 2.x with brushed motors can fly up to 7 minutes, depending on usage.
-The CF2.1 Brushless version typically flies longer, with an expected flight time of up to 10 minutes, also depending on flying conditions.
+The Crazyflie 2.1 Brushless version typically flies longer, with an expected flight time of up to 10 minutes, also depending on flying conditions.

 {% endsi_intro %}